valentinogagliardi/decoupled-dj/README.md

 At page 58, listing 5-2, `USE_TZ` is `True`, not `Tru`.

+At page ? typo, it should be 'python manage.py startapp users' The user is missing an 's'

 ### Chapter 6

 At page 67, it's "`POST` for sending an email to the client (you will work on this in Chapter 12)" instead of "`POST` for sending an email to the client (you will work on this in Chapter 11)".